TheDragonCode/api-response/README.md

 This command will automatically install the latest version of the package for your environment.

-Or you can manually set the required branch, following the table:
+Or you can manually set the required version, following the table:

 | Package version | PHP version | Symfony version | Command |
 |:---:|:---:|:---:|:---|